School Acceptance Rate SAT Range Median Salary (10yr) Worth It?

 • CDS admission factors — each school weighs GPA, test scores, essays, and extracurriculars differently.
 See each school's admission factor weights on their individual pages.

-Should You Apply to These Schools?
+Should You Apply to the Hardest Schools to Get Into?

 Yes — but with a strategy: